olexandrduplava/demoSpringBoot/README.md

 ## Starting server using IntelliJ IDEA
 1. Open project and run DemoSpringApplication.main.
-2. Project should start in your localhost.
+2. Project should start in your localhost

 ##Postman
 1. In Postman folder you will find file DemoWithoutSecurity.json.
-2. Import this file into your postman.
+2. Import this file into your postman

 ##Version of project
 1. If you on main branch, u can go through url in controllers and test it or using POSTMAN.